 How hard are the Buchan Caves?

 The majority of caves in Victoria lie somewhere between level 2 and level 4, but there are some exceptions.
 I have reviewed all of the popular Victorian caves using these levels in the ‘Caves of Victoria’ tab on the main page.
 As mentioned though, please do not rely on these ratings alone.
-Consult a local if possible as well, and always choose caves that are suitable for the weakest (IE the least experienced or least fit) team member.
-An important thing to note with caving is that if a member feels for ANY reason they cannot or do not want to continue, this MUST be respected, and that member is either taken out by another more experienced caver, or the whole group turns around and the trip is finished.
-This is caving etiquete.
+Consult a local if possible, as well, and always choose caves that are suitable for the weakest (IE the least experienced or least fit) team member.
+An important thing to note with caving is that if a member feels for any reason they cannot or do not want to continue, this must be respected, and that member is either taken out by another more experienced caver, or the whole group turns around and the trip is finished.
+This is caving etiquette.
 Forcing someone onwards against their will is tempting fate for either a physical accident from fatigue or a mental breakdown from stress or claustrophobia.
-This is ESPECIALLY the case in wet caves, where if someone starts to become uncomfortable cold they should IMMEDIATELY be put into dry overalls that have been taken in inside a dry bag and escorted out of the cave QUICKLY.
+This is especially the case in wet caves, where if someone starts to become uncomfortably cold they should immediately be put into dry clothing that have been taken in inside a dry bag, and escorted out of the cave quickly.

 How quickly do cavers progress?

 It takes years of practice and experience to get to level 5.
-Even after 12 years of caving, formal instruction in the UK, being an acknowledged trip leader for my caving club, I still don’t consider myself a level five caver.
-Perhaps one day.
 Cavers who have really only caved in Victoria and perhaps have done some deeper stuff in Tasmania are usually shocked if they cave in UK or Europe, in the deep technical caves there.
 Caving for the French and Swiss amongst others is pretty much a different sport to doing a vertical pot in the Potholes Reserve in Buchan.
-It is commonplace for deep trips to sleep underground, and take co-ordinated teams who sherper rope and gear only.
-These trips will last for 3 to 4 weeks with bases set up at various depths, much like climbing a mountain in reverse.
+It is commonplace for deep trips to sleep underground and take co-ordinated teams who sherpa rope and gear only.
+These trips will last for 1 to 2 weeks with bases set up at various depths, much like climbing a mountain in reverse.
 The Gouffre Berger, the first cave to ever go past 1000 vertical metres, can be done in 24 hours if it is pre-rigged and you are very fit and an expert caver, but if you are rigging and de-rigging it then prepare to be underground for several days at least.

-Also interestingly there is a cave in South Wales, UK, called Ogof Draenen has such a torturous entrance crawl – something like a kilometre of flat out crawling, that once they are in they camp.
+Also, interestingly there is a cave in South Wales, UK, called Ogof Draenen that has such a torturous entrance crawl – something like an hour of flat out belly crawling, that once they are in they camp.
 The reason for this is that past the horrible crawl lies an amazing 66km long system with some of the finest caving in the UK.